jlgranof/marvelpy/examples/README.md

 # Marvelpy Examples

-This directory contains examples demonstrating how to use the Marvelpy client.
+This directory contains examples demonstrating how to use the Marvelpy v1.0.0 client with the new type-safe model system.

 ## Prerequisites